wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How do I Conduct a Federal Prison Inmate Search?

-The Federal Bureau of Prisons maintains a nationwide database of persons held in federal prisons.
+The Federal Bureau of Prisons maintains a nationwide database of persons in federal prisons.
 Anyone can conduct a federal prison inmate search by visiting the agency website.
 Searches could be by name or number.
-An inquiry by the identification number yields a more accurate result since over one inmate can bear the same name.
+An inquiry by the identification number yields a more accurate result since more than one inmate can bear the same name.
 Identification numbers vary depending on which criminal investigation agency allocated the ID:

 • Bureau of Prisons